 Located near the urban heart of Tacoma in the North End neighborhood, the Puget Sound campus is within walking distance to some of the best shops, eateries, and coffeehouses in the city.
 Tacoma is in one of the most diverse areas of the Pacific Northwest, and campus is a bus ride away from several live music venues, movie theaters, and museums, including the Tacoma Art Museum and Museum of Glass.
 Add to that the magnetic pull of Mount Rainier, beaches found in nearby parks, and rainforests on the Olympic Peninsula, and it won’t take long to create a four-year agenda not just of outings but also of research experiences, including studying anything from the geochemistry and origin of hot springs in the region to the industry of Tacoma.

 Ranked in the top 10% of colleges for students who earn doctorate degrees, Puget Sound has a commitment to lifelong learning.
-Students go on to graduate programs and careers in every known field of endeavor, including medicine, law, finance, media, education, the arts, and public service.
-They attend top graduate schools, including Harvard, Oxford, The University of Chicago, and Stanford University; they win competitive fellowships, including Rhodes, Watson, Fulbright, and National Science Foundation awards; and they work for the Peace Corps and Teach For America.
-Closer to home, the Tacoma Art Museum, Tacoma Actors Guild, and Tacoma Symphony Orchestra all trace their origins to Puget Sound students and faculty members.
+Students go onto graduate programs and careers inevery known field of endeavor, including medicine, law, finance, media, education, the arts, and public service.
+They attend top graduate schools including Harvard, Oxford, the University of Chicago, and Stanford; they win competitive fellowships including Rhodes, Watson, Fulbright, and National Science Foundation awards; and they work for the Peace Corps and Teach For America.
+Closer to home, the Tacoma Art Museum, Tacoma Actors Guild, and Symphony Tacoma all trace their origins to Puget Sound students and faculty members.